Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 No app replaces a conversation.

-Apps are pattern detectors.
-They catch signals — a keyword, a suspicious link, a contact reaching out at 2am.
+Apps are pattern detectors and gatekeepers.
+They cap time, block categories, and filter known-bad links.
 What they cannot do is explain context, read intent, or know your child's specific friendships.
-An alert from Bark is the beginning of an investigation, not a verdict.
+A blocked site or a time-limit alert is the beginning of a conversation, not a verdict.
 Remember: this is a pattern, not proof.

-The parents who get the most value from monitoring tools are the ones who use alerts as conversation openers, not as evidence.
-"I got a notification that something concerning showed up — can you help me understand what was going on?" is very different from "I read all your messages and you're in trouble."
+The parents who get the most value from these tools use them as conversation openers, not as evidence.
+"I noticed you were trying to get to a site I'd blocked — what were you looking for?" lands very differently from "I caught you and you're in trouble."

 The other thing no app addresses: Roblox is genuinely fun for most kids, and most of what happens on the platform is harmless.
 The goal isn't surveillance — it's staying informed enough to respond when something real goes wrong.